MichelleJiam/cub3D/README.md

 The input is a .cub file that contains the following customisable map specifications: resolution, wall textures for all directions, sprite texture(s), floor & ceiling colours/textures, and lastly, the map.

-The map will be denoted as follows: 1 for wall, 0 for floor, space for void, 2 for items, N/S/E/W for spawn position & orientation).
+The map will be denoted as follows: 1 for wall, 0 for floor, space for void, 2 for items, N/S/E/W for spawn position & orientation.

 This is a MacOSX compilation.
 For execution on Linux systems, XMing must be installed and minilibx for Linux included.